shoaibrayeen/Programmers-Community/PR_using_Git.md

   # Go to Directory
   >>> cd /Programmers-Community

-  # Create Another Branch to Create Your Pull Request
+  # Make A Branch to Create Your Pull Request
   >>> git checkout -b your_branch_name

   # Add your code to the respective file